usiemeblessing/basic-html-card/README.md

-This a Basic HTML Card
+This a Basic HTML Card from airtable.com/pricing